slikts/eyes.sdk.javascript1/rb/eyes-selenium/CONTRIBUTING.md

 APPLITOOLS_SHOW_LOGS=true APPLITOOLS_API_KEY=$APPLITOOLS_API_KEY_SDK bundle exec rspec spec/coverage/generic
 ```

-## Debug
+## Debugging

-To debug a Ruby application we use `pry`.
+To debug the SDK we use `pry`.
 It's a library which gives us the ability to set a breakpoint by statement (similar to how it's done in JavaScript).

 The dependency is already installed, it just needs to be required.
 Then you set a breakpoint and run your script.